Matthew Taylor, Baron Taylor of Goss Moor

 Matthew Owen John Taylor, Baron Taylor of Goss Moor (born 3 January 1963) is a British politician who has been a life peer in the House of Lords since 2010.
-A member of the Liberal Democrats, he previously served as the Member of Parliament (MP) for Truro and St Austell (Truro, 1987–1997) in Cornwall from 1987 until he stood down at the 2010 general election.
+A member of the Liberal Democrats, he previously served as the Member of Parliament (MP) for Truro and St Austell (Truro before 1997) in Cornwall from the 1987 Truro by-election until he stood down at the 2010 general election.
 He was granted a life peerage and so became a member of the House of Lords on 16 July 2010.

 Since 2007, Taylor has worked at a national level with successive governments on reforming national planning policy to support more sustainable forms of development and improved community engagement in placemaking.
 He is best known for his work in support of rural communities including developing neighbourhood planning policy, as well as creating the Government's "Garden Communities" policies for 21st-century sustainable new communities and neighbourhoods.

 Early life

 Matthew Taylor is the adopted son of Kenneth Taylor, a television script writer best known for several of the BBC's classic drama series, including a number of Jane Austen adaptions, as well as ITV's The Jewel in the Crown and Channel 4's The Camomile Lawn.

-In 2008, he traced his birth mother Margaret Harris, daughter of New Zealand businessman Sir Jack Harris, and learnt that his great-grandfather had been another Liberal MP, Sir Percy Harris who served as Liberal Chief Whip from 1935 to 1945, and Deputy Leader of the Liberal Party from 1940 to 1945.
+In 2008, he traced his birth mother, Margaret Harris, daughter of New Zealand businessman Sir Jack Harris, and learnt that his biological great-grandfather had been another Liberal MP, Sir Percy Harris, who served as Liberal Chief Whip from 1935 to 1945, and Deputy Leader of the Liberal Party from 1940 to 1945.

 Education

-Taylor was educated first at St Paul's Primary School in Truro and then two independent schools: Treliske Preparatory School (now known as Truro School Prep) on Highertown (A390) in Truro, and University College School in Hampstead, north London, followed by winning a scholarship to Lady Margaret Hall at the University of Oxford where he read philosophy, politics and economics.
+Taylor was educated first at St Paul's Primary School in Truro and then two independent schools: Treliske Preparatory School (now Truro School Prep) in Highertown, Truro, and University College School in Hampstead, north London.
+He then won a scholarship to Lady Margaret Hall at the University of Oxford where he read philosophy, politics and economics.

 Life and career

-Politically active from a young age, Taylor campaigned for Liberal Party Deputy Leader and North Cornwall MP John Pardoe in the 1979 United Kingdom general election at the age of sixteen and joined the Cornwall anti-nuclear alliance a year later to campaign against a nuclear power station proposed to be built in the County.
+Politically active from a young age, Taylor campaigned for Liberal Party Deputy Leader and North Cornwall MP John Pardoe in the 1979 United Kingdom general election at the age of sixteen and joined the Cornwall anti-nuclear alliance a year later to campaign against a nuclear power station proposed to be built in the county.
 He involved himself in environmental and civil liberties campaigns whilst at sixth form.
 After winning a scholarship, he studied philosophy, politics, and economics at Lady Margaret Hall, Oxford.
 At the end of his degree, he was elected as President of the Oxford University Student Union for the year 1985–86 on the Liberal/SDP Alliance ticket.